-- identify the sources of potential cumulative effects.
-Indicate the selection criteria and how the criteria were applied to identify other specific projects or activities that have been or that are likely to be carried out that could cause effects on each selected VC within the boundaries defined, and whose effects would act in combination with the residual effects of the project.
-This assessment may consider the results of any relevant study conducted by a committee established under section 73 or 74 of CEAA 2012; - assess the cumulative effects on each VC selected by comparing the future scenario with the project and without the project.
+- Identify and justify the spatial and temporal boundaries for the cumulative effect assessment for each VC selected.
+The boundaries for the cumulative effects assessments will generally be different for each VC considered.
+These cumulative effects boundaries will also generally be larger than the boundaries for the corresponding project effects. - Identify the sources of potential cumulative effects.
+Specify other projects or activities that have been or that are likely to be carried out that could cause effects on each selected VC within the boundaries defined, and whose effects would act in combination with the residual effects of the project.
+This assessment may consider the results of any relevant study conducted by a committee established under section 73 or 74 of CEAA 2012. - Assess the cumulative effects on each VC selected by comparing the future scenario with the project and without the project.
 Effects of past activities (activities that have been carried out) will be used to contextualize the current state of the VC.
-In assessing the cumulative effects on current use of lands and resources for traditional purposes, the assessment will focus on the cumulative effects on the relevant activity (e.g. hunting, fishing, trapping, plant harvesting) and also consider overall effects on Indigenous rights-based activities on their traditional lands and resources.
-Cumulative effects must consider residual effects across multiple VCs; - describe the mitigation measures that are technically and economically feasible.
+In assessing the cumulative effects on current use of lands and resources for traditional purposes, the assessment will focus on the cumulative effects on the relevant activity (e.g. hunting, fishing, trapping, plant harvesting). - Describe the mitigation measures that are technically and economically feasible.
 The proponent shall assess the effectiveness of the measures applied to mitigate the cumulative effects.
 In cases where measures exist that are beyond the scope of the proponent's responsibility that could be effectively applied to mitigate these effects, the proponent will identify these effects and the parties that have the authority to act.
-In such cases, the EIS will summarize the discussions that took place with the other parties in order to implement the necessary measures over the long term; - determine the significance of the cumulative effects and provide a rationale for the significance determination of the cumulative effects for each residual effect in each VC; and - develop a follow-up program to verify the accuracy of the assessment or to dispel the uncertainty concerning the effectiveness of mitigation measures for certain cumulative effects.
+In such cases, the EIS will summarize the discussions that took place with the other parties in order to implement the necessary measures over the long term. - Determine the significance of the cumulative effects. - Develop a follow-up program to verify the accuracy of the assessment or to dispel the uncertainty concerning the effectiveness of mitigation measures for certain cumulative effects.

-The proponent is required to engage with key stakeholders and Indigenous groups prior to finalizing the choice of VCs and the appropriate boundaries to assess cumulative effects.
+The proponent is encouraged to consult with key stakeholders and Indigenous groups prior to finalizing the choice of VCs and the appropriate boundaries to assess cumulative effects.